test-denar/eevee-b7dff/content/pages/featuredprojects.md

             style: primary
             new_window: true
       - title: Unbi
-        content: "Unbi (you-n-bee) is a computer-vision-based web service that identifies and redacts racially identifying information\_in police reports with the goal of reducing the effects of implicit bias during sentencing.
-Unbi was created by me and three other IBM interns for the 2020 IBM Intern hackathon.\n"
+        content: "**Unbi** *(you-n-bee)* is a computer-vision-based web service that identifies and redacts racially identifying information\_in police reports with the goal of reducing the effects of implicit bias during sentencing. **Unbi **was created by me and three other IBM interns for the 2020 IBM Intern hackathon.\n"
         align: left
         image: images/feature.svg
         image_alt: Feature 2 placeholder image